-- How will I feel about this in 6 months time?
+- How will I feel about this in 6 months?

 - Is there another way of looking at this situation?

-It is often hard to solve a problem when you are so immersed in the emotion of the problem.
-One way to deal with the problems you face and ease your stress levels is to to follow these three steps:
+It is often hard to solve a problem when you are immersed in the problem’s emotion.
+One way to deal with the problems you face and ease your stress levels is to follow these three steps:

 - Identify what the problem is and write it down

 - Come up with a list of potential solutions and write them down

 - Please select the best solution from your list and then test it out.
 See how it goes and pick another solution if it does not work.